unrealwork/axibase-collector/jobs/aws.md

 # AWS Job

+## Overview

-AWS job allows you to collect data from [Amazon Web Services CloudWatch](https://aws.amazon.com/cloudwatch/) service and store metrics in ATSD.
+AWS job allows you to collect data from [Amazon Web Services CloudWatch](https://aws.amazon.com/cloudwatch/) service and store CloudWatch metrics in ATSD for long-term retention and alerting.

+Each job can include multiple configurations, each collecting data from one of CloudWatch [regional endpoints](http://docs.aws.amazon.com/general/latest/gr/rande.html#cw_region).
+Configurations are executed sequentially within each job invocation.

 ## Configuration Settings